hunterelise/hunterelise/README.md

 My name is Elise, and I study Games Development at university.

 - Contact me via email (hunter.elise@outlook.com), Discord (hunterelise) or [LinkedIn](https://www.linkedin.com/in/hunterelise/).
+- Completed projects will be available on [Itch.io](https://hunterelise.itch.io/).
 - My portfolio is currently a work in progress.

 Languages and tools I use: